akash211/Notes/CosmosDB Notes (DP420).md

   d.
 Azure CosmosDB for Table
   e.
 Azure CosmosDB for Apache Gremlin
   f.
 Azure CosmosDB for PostGreSQL

+  **We can see RUs used in data explorer in query stat tab beside query result.**

 ## Section 2.
 Plan and implement Azure Cosmos DB for NoSQL